SimonRafferty/Land-Rover-Td5-Arduino-Diagnostics/README.md

 # Land Rover Td5 ECU Interface for ESP32

+**EXPERIMENTAL PROJECT - TESTING ONGOING**

-A complete Arduino implementation for communicating with pre-2006 Land Rover Td5 engine ECUs via K-Line interface.
-This project enables real-time extraction of vehicle data including speed, brake pedal status, engine parameters, and diagnostic information using the proprietary ISO 9141-2 protocol at 10400 baud.
+An experimental Arduino implementation for communicating with pre-2006 Land Rover Td5 engine ECUs via K-Line interface.
+This project attempts to extract vehicle data including speed, brake pedal status, engine parameters, and diagnostic information using the proprietary ISO 9141-2 protocol at 10400 baud.

+**Disclaimer**: This is a work-in-progress research project.
+Protocol implementation is based on reverse-engineering efforts and may not work on all ECU variants.
+Testing is ongoing and results may vary.

 ## ESP-NOW Wireless Broadcasting